jonasblasques/docker_sql_pipeline/README.md

 ## Overview

 The project focuses on deploying PostgreSQL using Docker and Docker Compose.
 It includes tools and scripts for:
 - Downloading and preparing NYC Taxi data.
 - Ingesting data into a PostgreSQL database.
 - Querying the data using pgAdmin and command-line tools.

+The data pipeline itself is in a Docker container (Dockerfile) and the project orchestration, consisting of the PostGreSQL DB and a PGAdmin UI, is in a Docker Compose services setup.

 ---